Ottawa, Illinois: Tourism

 Ottawa has many historic homes and registered historic landmarks.
 Recent additions to Ottawa have included renovations to its historic mansion, the Reddick Mansion, and artistic murals throughout the central business district.
 Ottawa is known as the scenic gateway to Starved Rock State Park, the most popular state park in Illinois, with some 2 million visitors per year.
 The Fox River, which flows through communities like Elgin and Aurora, empties into the Illinois in downtown Ottawa.
 Ottawa is also home to one of the largest skydiving operations in the country, Skydive Chicago.

-The Ottawa Historical and Scouting Heritage Museum honors Ottawa resident, William D. Boyce, founder of the Boy Scouts of America.
+The Ottawa Historical and Scouting Heritage Museum honors Ottawa resident William D. Boyce, founder of the Boy Scouts of America.

 Jacob C. Zeller founded the Zeller Inn and Court Place Tavern in 1871, at 615 Columbus Street.
 The original Zeller Inn was demolished in 1982.
 The Zeller Inn tavern, originally known as the Court Place, still remains, now called Zeller Inn.
 The courtyard patio area on Columbus street is where the original Zeller Inn stood.
 The tavern contains the original mahogany bar built by the Sanders Bros in Ottawa, marble counters, tiled floors and walls, stained glass door and light fixtures.
 It also was known for its Gilded Age brilliance — tiled mahogany bar, carved gargoyles, pressed-tin ceiling and solid oak backbar.
 The mirror on the bar is the same since its establishment in 1871, which was brought over from the 1800s era European Worlds Fair.
 Zeller's initials, JCZ, are still visible in a tiled mosaic on the side of the bar and in the glass light domes that hang from the ceiling.
 This is one of the oldest taverns in Illinois, with original features which remain intact and displays the architectural details prominent in the late 1800s.

 Media

 Ottawa was served by two local newspapers.
-The older of the two, The Times, was formed in 2005, when the Streator-based Times-Press merged with The Daily Times, based in Ottawa.
-It is now an online newspaper.
+The older of the two, The Daily Times, merged with the Streator-based Times-Press in 2005 to become The Times.
+The Times still publishes a print edition five days a week and is available as an online newspaper.
 The second was a weekly newspaper called Ottawa Delivered, which closed in 2012.
 Ottawa is also served by the NewsTribune of La Salle, Illinois.

 Ottawa also has three local radio stations, WCMY-AM at 1430, WRWO-LP at 94.5, and WRKX-FM at 95.3.